 Setting the Scene

 You have to imagine that it’s the year 1347 and Charles IV is about to be crowned Holy Roman Emperor so the powerbase is changing.
-The Old Town is protected by a defensive wall that runs roughly from the riverside National Theatre, along past the bottom of Wenceslas Square, to Republic Square and then back to the river.
+The Old Town is protected by a defensive wall that runs roughly from the riverside National Theatre, along past the bottom of Wenceslas Square, to Republic Square and then back to the river at Jerusalem Island.
 The exact location of Platyz Palace is on the Google Maps link.

 1347 was the year when construction began.
 Prince Friedrich of Burgundy (a friend of the French educated and soon to be Emperor King Charles IV) acquires land right next to the defensive wall and adjacent to the Church of ST Martin in the Wall.
 Three houses that were on this plot were largely destroyed and the original Platyz Palace was built.
 That means it was a an early Gothic Palace with a single entry on the Old Town side where it meets Uhelny Trh (coal market).